The importance of pain relief

 Challenges of time constraints during wound care appointments:

 Clinicians are often facing time constraints and stressful working conditions.
-Providing proper pain relief can be time-consuming, as the duration of action can take up a significant portion of the necessary wound treatment.
-It is important to try to manage the limited time available to offer both pain relief and thorough wound care.
-One-dimensional pain scales can help you assess the intensity of your patient’s pain, enabling you to quickly make informed decisions about appropriate pain relief measures based on the patient’s needs and the available time frame.
+Providing adequate pain relief can be time-consuming, as the duration of action can consume a significant portion of the time required for wound treatment.
+It is essential to manage the limited time available to provide both pain relief and thorough wound care.

 Recommended pain assessment tools: